-- Material's hazard class.
+Material's hazard class.

-- Amount being shipped.
+Amount being shipped.

-- Amount of all hazardous materials of all classes on your vehicle.
+Amount of all hazardous materials of all classes on your vehicle.

 Column 4 lists the identification number for each proper shipping name.
-Identification numbers are preceded by the letters "UN" or "NA."
+Identification numbers are preceded by the letters "UN", "NA." or "ID".
 The letters "NA" are associated with proper shipping names that are only used within the United States and to and from Canada.
+The letters "ID" are associated with proper shipping names recognized by the International Civil Aviation Organization (IACO) Technical instructions for transportation by air.
 The identification number must appear on the shipping paper as part of the shipping description and also appear on the package.
 It also must appear on cargo tanks and other bulk packaging.
 Police and firefighters use this number to quickly identify the hazardous materials.